All Episodes

 It is so precise.

-I hear all these people talk about there has to be, there have to be uh other places in the universe with life.
+I hear all these people talk about there has to be, there have to be other places in the universe with life.

-I mean, it's it's literally zero, statistically zero.
+I mean, it's literally zero, statistically zero.

-The odds of the life-producing conditions that are so precisely met on this planet with its atmosphere and all of its ecosystems that produce the uh necessities for life and the sun to find this duplicated somewhere gonna be pretty statistically difficult.
+And yet, for this to be recreated somewhere in the universe, the odds of this, and I heard a NASA scientist say this, the odds of the life-producing conditions that are so precisely met on this planet with its atmosphere and all of its ecosystems that produce the necessities for life and the sun, to find this duplicated somewhere going to be pretty statistically difficult.

-I just don't believe that we have the ability to just damage?
+I just don't believe that we have the ability to damage?

 Yes.